(Disclosure: Some of the links below may be affiliate links)

 Contrary to popular belief, the original study never said that you could sustain your portfolio forever.
 The authors only simulated up to 30 years of withdrawal.
-But I have done several simulations with up to 60 years.
+But I have done several simulations for up to 60 years of retirement.
 And if you withdraw less than 4%, you should be able to sustain a very long early retirement.

 This rule is at the base of the new Financial Independence and Retire Early (FIRE) movement.
 We should call it the 4% Rule of Thumb.
 For very early retirement, 3.5% is a better withdrawal rate.
 On top of that, it will depend on your portfolio.

-The issue with this study and most experiments is that they focus on United States stocks and bonds.
+The issue with this study and most experiments is their focus on United States stocks and bonds.
 It means it is difficult to apply to other countries.
 Even if you invest only in United States stocks, you will still have the extra factor of the currency exchange.

-I am going to use the same system I already used to update the results of the Trinity Study.
-But this time, I am going to focus on Swiss Stocks first.
+I will use the same system I already used to update the results of the Trinity Study.
+But this time, I will focus on Swiss Stocks first.
 It will help us understand if we can replicate these results in Switzerland or not!

 In my simulation, we are using monthly withdrawals.
 Each month, the value of the portfolio is updated based on the monthly returns.
 After that, the monthly withdrawal is updated for inflation.
 And then, it is removed from the portfolio.

 For this simulation, I have not done any rebalancing.
 For more information, I have compared different rebalancing methodologies for retirement.

 I am using the data for Swiss Stocks from 1924 to 2019.
 It is as much data as I could find, and I think it is already an excellent period to see if the 4% Rule works in Switzerland.